 Dendritic Cell Vaccines

 In recent years, there has been clinical promise in reprogramming the immune system against cancer.
-Dendritic cells (DCs) emerge as a compelling target for immunotherapy due to their capacity to uptake and present tumor-associated antigens (TAAs) through various mechanisms, thereby initiating robust effector responses against the tumor [77–79].
+Dendritic cells (DCs) emerge as a compelling target for immunotherapy due to their capacity to capture and present tumor-associated antigens (TAAs) through various mechanisms, thereby initiating robust effector responses against the tumor [77–79].
 Beyond direct antigen presentation, other intrinsic properties of DCs play a crucial role in immunotherapy.
-These include their ability to migrate between lymphoid and non-lymphoid tissues, regulate cytokine and chemokine gradients, and control inflammation and lymphocyte homing, all of which are essential for achieving systemic and enduring anti-tumor effects.
+These include their ability to migrate between lymphoid and non-lymphoid tissues, regulate cytokine and chemokine gradients, and control inflammation which are essential for achieving systemic and enduring anti-tumor effects.
 Personalized vaccines involving patient-derived DCs manipulated ex vivo have been extensively investigated to harness these features.
-Typically, these therapies are developed by isolating monocytes or hematopoietic stem and progenitor cells (HSPCs) from peripheral blood.
-Subsequently, these cells undergo treatment with recombinant cytokines to induce differentiation, are stimulated for maturation, and are loaded with TAAs in various forms.
+Typically, these therapies are developed by isolating hematopoietic stem and progenitor cells or monocytes from peripheral blood.
+These cells undergo treatment with recombinant cytokines to induce differentiation, are stimulated for maturation, and are loaded with TAAs in various forms.
 This comprehensive process has been employed in numerous preclinical and clinical studies [80].

 Dendritic Cell Vaccines Design